jkeifer/test-dep-config/notes.md

 * Need to enable "Dependency graph" in "Code security and analysis" in the repo settings
 * From the docs: "We don't have license information for all of your dependents.
 If we can't detect the license for a dependency we will inform you, but the action won't fail."
 * It doesn't seem to output any license info by default?
+  * It only outputs problems--and the commit has to contain a change to the dependencies to trigger scanning.